Statement of Policy

 - All transmissions of protected information across public networks must also ensure the integrity of protected information that it is not improperly modified without detection while in transit.

 - WashU community members are responsible for ensuring an approved method is used to transmit WashU information that has been classified as requiring encryption.

-WashU Community is responsible for the transmission of protected Information will follow the Transmission Security Standard in publication, Encryption Standard to ensure a secure mechanism will be used to transmit the information.
-If not able to meet the requirements, an exception may be requested from the ISO.
+WashU Community is responsible for the transmission of protected information will follow the Transmission Security Standard and Encryption Standard to ensure a secure mechanism will be used to transmit the information.
+If not able to meet the requirements, an exception may be requested from the OIS.

 Cryptographic key management and establishment can be performed using manual procedures or automated mechanisms with supporting processes and procedures.